 The ancient practices surrounding Ayahuasca are considered to be sacred as is the medicine itself.
 I truly respect and appreciate the sacred traditions of Peru where I first drank the medicine but what of the values of this teacher plant?
 What I’ve learned from the medicine is that we are all sacred, and how we feel, live and think are so much more important than the kinds of things we focus on all too often.
 The truth is that Ayahuasca is being practiced in the Amazon in a very different way than it has been for most of its existence.
 Traditionally, Ayahausca was only experienced by shamans or medicine women/men, who would drink the medicine then pass along Ayahuasca’s teachings, healing and wisdom to others in the tribe, clan/village.
 Now, Ayahuasca is being offered to large numbers of people from all over the world.
 Why?
 Because we need it.
 It’s quite intentional that this medicine is spreading worldwide and it’s understandable that as it spreads, new traditions are being born.
 After all, the tradition of serving it to so many people at once is a very new one.
 It’s also to be expected, that many people who are just discovering this medicine will use it in ways that are very different than what is considered to be traditional.

-To honour Ayahuasca is to honour the wisdom and the nature of its healing.
+I feel that to honour Ayahuasca is to honour the wisdom and the nature of its healing.
 The medicine has made its way into other cultures and areas of the world for a reason.
 It is a medicine and it’s treating illnesses.
 These illnesses appear in many ways and they don’t only exist in one area of the world, they exist everywhere.
-There are many traditional people who may honour tradition more than the values of Ayahuasca.
+Sometimes, we may be in danger of honouring the traditions more than the values of Ayahuasca.
 This reminds me of the reason why religion never appealed to me – Christianity and Catholicism in particular.
-It occurred to me very early in life that in many situations, the people involved in this religion were more concerned with tradition than following the teachings at the very core of the religion.
+It occurred to me very early in life that in many situations, the focus of religion was on tradition and rules rather than living the values at the very core of the religion.
 They forgot about love.

 My own relationship with the medicine has been of a non-traditional nature.
 I experienced Ayahuasca in what would be considered by many to be a traditional setting in the jungle with Maestras and Maestros from the Shipibo tradition.
 Except for the fact that there were people from all over the world receiving the medicine, I believe that these incredibly loving and gifted shamans performed their work in a way that was considered to be traditional.
 I admired everything about them and it was clear to me that they loved their work, which is very important.
 All of this work was being done so that we could experience the gift of Ayahuasca.
 What would be the point of any of it if we didn’t follow the wisdom of this teacher plant?
 As many people do, I had a dialogue with Ayahuasca from the very beginning.
 Ayahuasca hinted to me back then the nature of the work that I would do – working with the medicine in some way – and I was so reluctant.
 I figured that this would entail years of training under the tutelage of Maestras/Maestros and I had a young son that I needed to get home to.
 One of the reasons I was there was to heal from depression which had kept me from being able to connect with my son or anyone else in a healthy way.
 Ayahuasca’s response to my reluctance was “don’t worry, we will stay with you”.
 And so ‘they’ did.